In a rush? Get the article in your inbox, download it here.

 How does fear affect consumers and their shopping behaviour?
 Growth strategist and advisor Kristin Luck mentioned this webinar hosted by Women In Research (WIRe) and run by Rebecca Brooks: Alter Agents — Facing Fear: Understanding Anxious Consumers.

-: people that like to stock up, prepare for the worse and learn all kinds of DIY hacks — ready for the war, the storm or another quarantine.
+One insight on fear and consumer behaviour is the instant coming out of the Preppers tribe: people that like to stock up, prepare for the worse and learn all kinds of DIY hacks — ready for the war, the storm or another quarantine.
 Yes, believe it or not, these people will keep their munitions and attitude afterwards, and right now they are living their moment of popularity among us all.

 Finally, a big semantic area spreading across events, entertainment and content is digital.
 We are finally facing that proper digital transformation that has been announced for — at least — ten years.
 There are countless examples of digital behaviours that we are adopting because we are forced by Coronavirus circumstances, and some of them might stick afterwards.
 We’ll go through each of them in the chapters below.